 To cook under high pressure, you will use the manual button and go up to 20 minutes.
 Make sure you have selected high pressure after selecting the manual button.

 For natural release, you will just allow the pressure cooker to slowly release the pressure on it’s own.
-If you release the pressure by turning the venting lid to “release” you are doing what is called a quick release.
+When you release the pressure by turning the venting lid to “release” this is called a “quick release”.
 After 20 minutes of natural release, you can quick release if your pressure cooker still hasn’t released all of it’s pressure.